Shangela: Other ventures

-Shangela is known for the catchphrase, "Halleloo", which the Los Angeles Times considered one of the "2010 Top Terms We Learned on Reality Television."
+Shangela is known for the catchphrase, "Halleloo", which the Los Angeles Times considered one of the "2010 Top Terms We Learned on Reality Television".
 Shangela's comedic persona is Laquifa, who entered the limelight during the eighth episode of season three, in which he won the "Ru Ha Ha" competition.
 Since being on Drag Race, Shangela has performed comedy as Laquifa in Downelink.com's "One Night Stand Up!" on LOGO.
 Shangela has performed in the Drag Queens of Comedy showcase alongside legends Lady Bunny, Jackie Beat and Coco Peru, as well as the Werq the World tour alongside several fellow Drag Race alumni, of which she is also the creative director.

 Since appearing on Drag Race, Shangela launched "Say What Entertainment", a talent and management agency, in 2014.

 Shangela was featured as one of OUT Magazine's "Most Compelling People of 2011".

 Pierce has also been active in AIDS awareness and activism.
 After being featured in a Gilead Sciences ad titled "Red Ribbon Runway" with fellow Drag Race co-stars Carmen Carrera, Delta Work, Manila Luzon and Alexis Mateo, the dress he was featured wearing was auctioned off by Logo in commemoration of World AIDS Day.
 Proceeds from the auction were donated to the National Association of People with AIDS.
 On August 14, 2013, Shangela, along with fellow drag queens Detox, Morgan McMichaels, Courtney Act, Willam Belli, and Raven, were featured in the lyric video for Lady Gaga's single "Applause".

 In June 2020, Pierce partnered with Actors Fund of America to create "Feed the Queens", a charity dedicated to feeding struggling drag queens who lost work due to the COVID-19 pandemic.

 She is one of the most followed queens from Drag Race, and has accumulated over 1.5 million Instagram followers as of October, 2021.

 Personal life

 Pierce is gay, and is of mixed African-American and Saudi Arabian descent.
+He has lived in the basement of Jenifer Lewis' poolhouse for over a decade in Los Angeles, California.

 RuPaul's Drag Race season-five contestant Alyssa Edwards is Shangela's drag mother.

-Pierce has lived in the basement of Jenifer Lewis' poolhouse for over a decade in Los Angeles, California.